databrary/design/overview.md

 Any individual accessing content hosted on the site will require an *account*: for the initial release there will be no anonymous access.
 However, not all entities will have active accounts.
+The total population of potential users of the site is estimated to be in the thousands.

 There will be multiple *levels* of accounts:
 * Unverified users, who are not associated with an entity, do not belong to any class, and as such will have only limited access to publicly available data (if any)